pictoune/pictoune.github.io/index.md

-# Master Any Language at Record Speed: The AnkiLingoFlash Method
+# Master Any Language at Record Speed with AnkiLingoFlash

 ## 1. The Challenge of Vocabulary Acquisition in Foreign Languages